-There is no shortage of motivational advice written about how to overcome excuses, but in case you haven’t noticed, we haven’t really solved the problem yet.
+There is no shortage of motivational advice written about overcoming excuses, but in case you haven’t noticed, we haven’t solved the problem yet.
 And to be entirely honest with you, it’s because most of the advice out there sucks.
-So we all keep making excuses to ourselves and to others, and then beating ourselves up over it afterwards.
+So we all keep making excuses to ourselves and others, then beating ourselves up.

-Many make excuses for not exercising, or for poor work performance.
-Others find themselves asking why they make so many excuses not to go out with friends, or to avoid people and commitments in general.
-This funny little social mechanism, a thorn in ever so many sides, leads most of us to wonder at one point or another: how do I actually overcome these excuses?
+Many make excuses for not exercising or for poor work performance.
+Others ask why they make so many excuses not to go out with friends or avoid people and commitments.
+This funny little social mechanism, a thorn in many sides, leads most of us to wonder at one point or another: how do I overcome these excuses?

-The problem with all the ineffective advice out there is that we haven’t been asking the right question yet.
-Or at least, we haven’t been asking the full question yet.
-If we want to really get things turning, the question we should be asking is: How do I overcome my excuses in a healthy way?
+The problem with all the ineffective advice is that we haven’t been asking the right question yet.
+If we want to get things turning, we should ask: How do I overcome my excuses in a healthy way?

-We are going to answer that question today.
-The real question.
-But first, we need to understand why we haven’t “solved” excuses yet, and the problem with the question we’ve been asking so far.
+We are going to answer that question today — the real question.
+But first, we need to understand why we haven’t “solved” excuses yet, and the problem with the question we’ve been asking.

-Okay, so we generally don’t like excuses very much, right?
-Effectively, they’re a tool to dodge responsibility in an area where you failed, came up short, or created a problem.
+We generally don’t like excuses very much, right?
+They’re essentially a tool to dodge responsibility in an area where you failed, came up short, or created a problem.

 This behavior leads to disappointment in oneself, as well as causing frustration in others.